 For the Research Services Obligation, the C5 License Obligation, and the C5 Co-Co Obligation accounted for under ASC 606, we measure proportional performance over time using an input method based on cost incurred relative to the total estimated costs for each of the identified obligations, on a quarterly basis, by determining the proportion of effort incurred as a percentage of total effort we expect to expend.
 This ratio is applied to the transaction price allocated to each obligation.
 Management has applied significant judgment in the process of developing our estimates.
 Any changes to these estimates will be recognized in the period in which they change as a cumulative catch up.
-We re-evaluate the transaction price as of the end of each reporting period and as of March 31, 2023, the total transaction price was determined to be \$559.6 million.
+We re-evaluate the transaction price as of the end of each reporting period and as of June 30, 2023, the total transaction price was determined to be \$549.3 million, a decrease of \$9.6 million from December 31, 2022.
+As of June 30, 2023, the transaction price is comprised of the upfront payment and variable consideration related to development, manufacture, and supply activities.
 Revenue recognized under this agreement is accounted for as collaboration revenue.